jtremback/cross-chain-validation/spec/valset-update-protocol.md

 # Technical Specification

+## State

+The mother chain should know what is the active validator set of the daughter chain.

+- 'daughterValidators'

 ## Data Structures

 `ValSetUpdatePacket` is sent by the mother chain to the daughter chain to inform the daughter chain about